Milswanca/VertexAnimationDocumentation/docs/getting-started.md

 ### What is a VA Asset Collection?

 > A VA Asset Collection is the core asset that stores all data required for vertex animations.
-It contains:
->
-> - Converted mesh data
-> - Animation sequences
-> - Texture data for vertex positions
-> - Material references
-> - Runtime configuration
+Learn more about what it contains in the [VA Asset Collection](va-asset-collection.md) documentation.

 ## Step 2: Fix Materials